 Up the next morning we had a full days’s drive ahead of us to Pokhara, our base for our three-day trek in the Annapurna region.

 After hours and hours we finally made it to Pokhara.
 The van ride had actually made me angry!
 We all felt the same way and were just happy to be off that god-forsaken road.
-That evening we walked a little through Pokhara, sat down for a beer next to the lake, and made our way to a decent dinner spot.
+That evening we walked a little through Pokhara, sat down for a beer next to the lake, and made our way to a decent dinner spot on the main street.
 The next day we’d be up early for another drive, this time to the trailhead — side of the road actually — to begin our three days hiking into the Annapurna valley, in the shadows of the Himalayas.

 Trek Day One #trek-day-one